Harris Monoshock Kawasaki (Originally published 01-21 – revised 12-22)

 Background: Harris Performance

 I’m told Harris was founded in 1972.
 Both being avid racers and trained as engineers, success on the track resulted in demand for brothers Steve and Lester Harris, who began offering specialty items to other racers.
 Along with director Stephen Bayford, the trio initially focused on competition, but seeing some race frames outfitted for road use inspired the British fabricators to offer kits.
-“Harris policy has always been one of constant development and improvement,” reads the official statement, “Many aftermarket accessories have been developed for standard motorcycles marketed by major manufacturers.
+“Harris policy has always been one of constant development and improvement,” reads the official statement.
+“Many aftermarket accessories have been developed for standard motorcycles marketed by major manufacturers.
 In addition, over 3,000 road bikes have been sold – from one-offs to the famous Magnum range.”
-In June 2015, control of Harris was purchased by Eicher Motors Limited, better known as the parent company of Royal Enfield.
+In June 2015, control of Harris was purchased by Eicher Motors Limited, better known as the parenting company of Royal Enfield.

 (Snipped from Superbike’s October, 1978 issue – some months before its IOM debut.
 Note deeply inset fairing with long windwings, stacked headlamps.)